Personal Injury FAQ

 How do I know if I have grounds for a claim or lawsuit?

 Generally speaking, if your injuries were sustained as a result of negligence, intentional or unintentional wrongdoing, or strict liability, you could have personal injury law claim.
 In these cases the defendant’s actions or failure to act must have caused your injuries.
 In cases of medical malpractice you may have a claim if you have suffered injury because a healthcare provider was either negligent, or failed to provide a standard level of care while attending to you.
-A lawyer from the Pacific Attorney Group can consult with you for free and let you know if you have grounds for a claim or a lawsuit.
+A lawyer from the Accident Lawyers can consult with you for free and let you know if you have grounds for a claim or a lawsuit.

 What can I receive compensation for?